core-wg/oscore-key-limits/draft-ietf-core-oscore-key-limits.md

 Formulas for calculating the security levels, as Integrity Advantage (IA) and Confidentiality Advantage (CA) probabilities, are presented in {{I-D.irtf-cfrg-aead-limits}}.
 These formulas take as input specific values for 'q' and 'v' (see section {{problem-overview}}) and for 'l', i.e., the maximum length of each message (in cipher blocks).

 For the algorithms shown in {{algorithm-limits}} that can be used as AEAD Algorithm for OSCORE, the main property to achieve is having IA and CA values which are no larger than p = 2^-64, which will ensure a safe security level for the AEAD Algorithm.
-This can be achieved by using the values q = 2^20, v = 2^20, and l = 2^10, that this document recommends to use for these algorithms.
+This can be achieved by using the values q = 2^20, v = 2^20, and l = 2^10, that this document recommends using for these algorithms.

 {{algorithm-limits}} also shows the resulting IA and CA probabilities enjoyed by the considered algorithms, when taking the value of 'q', 'v' and 'l' above as input to the formulas defined in {{I-D.irtf-cfrg-aead-limits}}.